prajwalendra/mcp/src/openapi-mcp-server/AWS_BEST_PRACTICES.md

 - Set up CloudWatch Metrics for monitoring key performance indicators
 - Create CloudWatch Alarms for alerting on critical issues
 - Use CloudWatch Dashboards for visualizing metrics

+### Amazon Managed Service for Prometheus

+- Use Amazon Managed Service for Prometheus for scalable metrics storage
+- Configure remote write from the OpenAPI MCP Server to Amazon Managed Service for Prometheus
+- Set up IAM roles with appropriate permissions for metrics access
+- Integrate with Amazon Managed Grafana for visualization

+### Amazon Managed Grafana

+- Create dashboards for visualizing metrics from Amazon Managed Service for Prometheus
+- Set up alerts based on metric thresholds
+- Create custom dashboards for different user roles
+- Share dashboards with team members

+### AWS X-Ray

+- Enable X-Ray tracing for distributed request tracking
+- Analyze service dependencies and bottlenecks
+- Identify performance issues and errors
+- Visualize request flows through your application

 ### AWS Lambda